LABORATORIES

 • Macroseismology, Historical Seismology and Archaeoseismology.

-• Preparedness and protection against earthquake disasters, including the training of students, schools and the general public at the SEISMOPOLIS earthquake simulation centre.
+• Preparedness and protection against earthquake disasters, including the training of students, schools and the general public at the SEISMOPOLIS earthquake simulation centre

 Laboratory of Geophysics